 The process to leave a bequest through the Southern Illinois Community Foundation can be as simple as including the following statement in one’s will or trust document, IRA, insurance policy or other forms in which you designate a beneficiary: “I leave e.g. $ amount, % of your estate, residue to the Southern Illinois Community Foundation, a not-for-profit, 501C-3 Illinois corporation, to support or endow the following: name of fund, cause, charity or nonprofit organization.”

-For further assistance contact the planned giving advisor at the Southern Illinois Community Foundation for further important information to insure your wishes are carried out.
+For further assistance, contact the planned giving advisor at the Southern Illinois Community Foundation for further important information to ensure your wishes are carried out.

 All communications are strictly confidential and are without obligation.